Table of Contents Show

 11. Lake Eufaula

-Some of the things you should always keep in mind before going for bass fishing in Alabama:
+Some of the things you should always keep in mind before going for bass fishing in Alabama are:

-1. Watch for the weather means paying attention to the air when planning to go bass fishing in Alabama.
+1. Watch for the weather and pay attention to the water current when planning to go bass fishing in Alabama.

 2. You should always notice water clarity before going out for bass fishing in Alabama.